 This island dances in the dreams of so many visitors to Greece–us included–and we’re happy to report that Santorini more than lives up to expectations.

-We were blown away by this magnificent volcanic gem, which is so much more than its reputation as an #instagrammable backdrop (though it does live up to expectations there, too)–and after spending 3 days in Santorini, we think you’ll agree.
+We were blown away by this magnificent volcanic gem, which is so much more than its reputation as an #instagrammable backdrop (though it does live up to expectations there, too)–and after spending a few days in Santorini, we think you’ll agree.

 Table of Contents

 - Day 1 in Santorini: Fira to Oia Hike & Sunset in Oia

 - Day 2 in Santorini: Exploring the Caldera Via Boat

 - Day 3 in Santorini: Exploring the Villages of Santorini + An Epic Wine Tour

 - Where to Stay in Santorini

 - Map of Places Mentioned in this 3 Day Santorini Itinerary

 Day 1 in Santorini: Fira to Oia Hike & Sunset in Oia